Several new initiatives and customised applications are indicative of SAP’s continued focus on the SME market.

 Based on your learnings from interacting with SMEs, what are some key challenges that these businesses still face?

-One of the biggest challenge is customer acquisition, regardless of industry or geography.
+One of the biggest challenges is customer acquisition, regardless of industry or geography.
 Business owners want to be able to reach out to potential customers in a proper way, then attract them to their offering and finally retain them as long-term clients.
 This is something we’ve noticed small businesses are finding difficult commonly across all verticals and geographies.

 What are the essential checkpoints that any SME owner needs to consider before selecting a technology service provider such as SAP?

-These are some questions I would suggest any business owner to ask: Do they work with companies of my size; Do they work with companies that are growing at the same pace as me; and Do they work with companies within the same verticals as me.
+These are some questions I would suggest any business owner ask: Do they work with companies of my size; Do they work with companies that are growing at the same pace as me; and Do they work with companies within the same verticals as me.
 Most importantly, I would assess if they have a technology and business roadmap that is mindful of trends in the market and one that makes their solutions future-proof.
 I wouldn’t make an investment into a solution that isn’t safeguarded against the constantly evolving market dynamics. our reach and, ultimately, our success, exponentially.

 How are your solutions helping SMEs scale up?